f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Memory Stats Table
 ------------------

 This MIB displays the memory utilization for the system controllers as well as the chassis partitions.
-Below is the table view for the system ccontrollers:
+Below is the table view for the system controllers:

 **F5-PLATFORM-STATS-MIB:memoryStatsTable OID:.1.3.6.1.4.1.12276.1.2.1.4.1**